modmore/AIKit/readme.md

 - Run `composer bootstrap` or `php _bootstrap/index.php` in the project root directory
 - Add your OpenAI api key to the `aikit.openai_api_key` system setting, or configure for your other OpenAPI compatible LLM.

+## Installing package

+Currently a transport package of the latest dev build is available from the _packages directory on github and [in the MODX.com package provider](https://extras.modx.com/package/aikit).

 ## AI Assistant

 The AI assistant lives in the manager, as an icon in the top-right of the manager.
 Clicking it will open a UI that slides out of the left side of the menu.
 From there users can access their own historic chats, start a new chat, and find a link to the configuration CMP.